codica2/vue-app-best-practice/README.md

 Modules are installed in the `index.js` file, which is in the root of the folder `store`.
 The `getters.js` file is global to get application states.
+File with name `mutations-types.js` has names of mutations constants.
 ```js
 /* ... */
 import app from './modules/app'